aelder202/E-Guard/README.md

 *Trojan:Win32/Wacatac.B!ml false positives*: Currently debugging

-* Once you clone this repository, the executable file may be flagged by Windows Security as a false positive security alert.
+* Once you clone this repository, the executable GUI application may be flagged by Windows Security as a false positive security alert.
 If this happens, navigate into the Windows Security app, then ``Virus & threat protection`` and click ``Current threats``.
-Click ``Protection history`` to access the quarantined threat.
+Select ``Protection history`` to access the quarantined threat.
 Click the drop-down arrow on the right, then select under ``Actions``, ``Restore``.

 * If you choose to add E-Guard Keylogger Detector to your startup folder, you will need to follow the same steps listed above once more.